The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 \subsubsection{GRB 060505}

 With the discovery of significant spectral lag for this event \citep{McBreen060505}, this event has become of crucial importance.
-In light of all data on this GRB, one of two ``gold indicators'' of progenitor affiliation must be incorrect in at least some cases.
-Either not all merger population GRBs show negligible spectral lag, or not all collapsar population GRBs show a supernova component.
-Either way, this GRB breaks with the Type I and Type II classification proposed by \cite{ZhangNature} and \cite{Zhang060614}.
+In light of all data on this GRB, one of two indicators of progenitor affiliation that have been considered to be ``golden'' \citep{DonaghyHETE}, namely the lack of a SN signature to deep levels and negligible lag combined with low luminosity (essentially, being significantly in disagreement with the lag-luminosity correlation) must be incorrect in at least some cases.
+Either not all merger-population GRBs show negligible spectral lag, or not all collapsar-population GRBs show a SN component. \cite{McBreen060505} argue that GRB 060505 is ``likely a member of the long-duration class'' but base this argument on the non-negligible spectral lag alone (linked with the relatively long duration), while \cite{Zhang080913} show that the GRB does not lie on the lag-luminosity correlation, although its position does not agree with that of Type I GRBs in general (obviously, due to the non-negligible lag) and shares a space with several SN-associated low redshift events while at the same time being the ``most SN-less'' GRB ever.
+Therefore, spectral lag alone does not seem to be a significant distinguishing criterion anymore.
+The $\varepsilon$-criterion of \cite{Lü2010} also places this GRB into the ``cloud'' of Type I GRBs, though on the right edge due to the high $\TNT$, beneath GRBs 051227 and 060614.